 Some options, such as quartz and granite, are a fantastic choice for kitchens due to their durability.
 Others, like marble, limestone, and travertine should fare well in bathrooms and powder rooms.
 Obviously, the style of your home will have a large influence on the stone you ultimately settle on, but appearance is only one of the factors worth considering in this case.

-- Forgetting to Periodically Reseal Your Countertops
+2. Forgetting to Regularly Reseal Your Countertops

 Quartz and soapstone are both non-porous stones, and therefore don’t need to be sealed.
 However, other materials like granite, quartzite, marble, travertine, onyx, and limestone have a natural texture that will collect bacteria and absorb liquids unless properly sealed.
 Aside from being unsanitary, this can also lead to staining and etching.